segmentio/parquet-go/README.md

 ### Optimizing Writes

-Applications that deal with columnar storage are sometimes designed to work with columnar data throughput the abstraction layers; it then becomes possible to write columns of values directly instead of reconstructing rows from the column values.
+Applications that deal with columnar storage are sometimes designed to work with columnar data throughout the abstraction layers; it then becomes possible to write columns of values directly instead of reconstructing rows from the column values.
 The package offers two main mechanisms to satisfy those use cases: